 The #1 shocking fact is 69% of businesses are purchasing gift cards at retail.
 (Disclosure: to see most of these statistics, click the full study slides.
 See PPT slide 15 for this stat.)
 Imagine the value of a manager slipping out of the office to drive to a grocery or drug store to buy a stack of gift cards – and trying to organize all those annoying paper authorization receipts.
 Oops!
 The trip to the store turns into “trips” because the first store did not have enough cards.

-Sales & Marketing Management magazine reports a whopping 77% of respondents to their gift card study list their job function as sales, marketing, or executive management – so high dollar managers are wasting their valuable time running out to Target with a grocery list of gift cards!
-I asked a prospect what I thought was a good sales question to uncover pain – “does it get annoying driving to multiple stores?” – “Oh no, it’s fun to go shopping and getting to buy all those cards!”
+Sales & Marketing Management magazine reports a whopping 77% of respondents to their gift card study, list their job function as sales, marketing, or executive management.
+Therefore high dollar managers are wasting their valuable time running out to Target with a grocery list of gift cards!
+I asked a prospect what I thought was an excellent sales question to uncover pain – “does it get annoying driving to multiple stores?” – “Oh no, it’s fun to go shopping and getting to buy all those cards!”

 2. Bad Internal Controls

 Buying a stack of cards is fraught with internal control risks.
 We’d like to believe our trusted employees would never go out of their way to steal, but allowing for the temptation to manifest is always wrong.
 What if the manager slips two $100 cards in their pocket?
 Or even with the honest folks, imagine the challenges tracking and reporting who gets the cards.

 Here’s a true story: a Fortune 500 company in Dallas discovered multiple managers had stashes of duly-authorized cards leftover from marketing promotions.
 One manager had $8,000 in American Express cards in an unlocked desk drawer!